Understanding some of the similarities and differences in the delivery of courses can help you decide which options will work best for you.

 - Online classes will have frequent deadlines and assignments.

-MCCVLC Online Classes: If you are looking for a class that KCC is not offering, check out MCCVLC at www.mccvlc.org.
+Michigan Colleges Online: If you are looking for a class that KCC is not offering, check out courses offered through Michigan Colleges Online (formerly the Michigan Community College Virtual Learning Collaborative).
 These courses are offered by community colleges across the state.
-Registering for a class that is offered at another community college requires some caution on you part to ensure the course will meet your goals.
-So, when selecting a course on MCCVLC’s course schedule, look at the end of the course listing for equivalencies at KCC and check with your advisor.
+Registering for a class that is offered at another community college requires some caution on the student’s part to ensure the course will meet their goals.
+So, when selecting a course on MCO’s course schedule, look at the end of the course listing for equivalencies at KCC and check with your advisor.

 Traditional Classroom Courses

-- Classrooms at KCC consist of about 24 students on average.
+- Classrooms at KCC consist of approximately 24 students on average.

-- The instructor, classmates and discussion groups are key component of learning.
+- The instructor, classmates and discussion groups are key components of learning.